 Overview

-This article explains how to force your website to redirect to redirect your site from HTTP to HTTPS.
+You can force your website to redirect from HTTP to HTTPS by adding code to an .htaccess file.
 The S ensures that your connection is encrypted.
 For example:

 - https://example.com